 Demand resources, like power plants and other supply resources, are competitive assets that help meet New England’s electricity needs.
-By reducing consumption, demand resources can help ensure enough electricity is available to maintain grid reliability.
+By reducing consumption, demand resources can help ensure enough electricity is available to cost-effectively maintain grid reliability.
 Read more.

 Materials accessible below include participation guidance, tools, forms, and other related documents.